rust-lang/rust/src/doc/rustc-dev-guide/src/traits/lowering-module.md

 ```

 The `#[rustc_dump_program_clauses]` annotation can be attached to
-anything with a def-id.
-(It requires the `rustc_attrs` feature.)
+anything with a `DefId` (It requires the `rustc_attrs` feature).
 The
 compiler will then invoke the `program_clauses_for` query on that
 item, and emit compiler errors that dump the clauses produced.
 These
-errors just exist for unit-testing, as we can then leverage the
+errors just exist for unit-testing.
+The stderr will be:
-standard [ui test] mechanisms to check them.
-In this case, there is a
-`//~ ERROR program clause dump` annotation which is always the same for
-`#[rustc_dump_program_clauses]`, but [the stderr file] contains
-the full details:

 ```text
 error: program clause dump